 Her key research interests are the role of media in creating social value; everyday media and consumption practices; consumer markets and environmental sustainability.

 Her articles have been published in a number of media and cultural studies journals including Convergence: The International Journal of Research into New Media Technologies, International Journal of Cultural Studies, and Journalism.
-She is currently working on two of monographs: Using Media for Social Innovation (with Ellie Rennie), and Grand Designs: Consumption and Sustainability in Property TV (with Esther Milne and Jenny Kennedy), and an edited collection on the history of skiing and cultural translation (with Philipp Strobl).
+She is currently working on two of monographs: Using Media for Social Innovation (with Ellie Rennie), and Grand Designs: Consumer Markets and Home-Making (with Esther Milne and Jenny Kennedy), and an edited collection on the history of skiing and cultural translation (with Philipp Strobl).